Allene Tew

-Allene Tew Hostetter Nichols Burchard Köstritz de Kotzebue (July 7, 1872 – May 1, 1955) was an American socialite during the Gilded Age who became a European aristocrat by marriage.
+Allene Tew Hostetter Nichols Burchard Reuß zu Köstritz de Kotzebue (July 7, 1872 – May 1, 1955) was an American socialite during the Gilded Age who became a European aristocrat by marriage to Heinrich XXXIII, Prince Reuss of Köstritz in 1929.

 Early life

 Allene Tew was born in Janesville, Wisconsin, on July 7, 1872.
-Her father, Charles Henry Tew (1849–1925), was a banker in Jamestown, New York, and her mother was Janet (née Smith) Tew (1854–1923).
+Her father, Charles Henry Tew, was a banker in Jamestown, New York, and her mother was Janet (née Smith) Tew.

-She was a member of the Daughters of the American Revolution, which meant she had to show documentation that she was a descendant of someone who fought in the American Revolutionary War.
-But she may have doctored the evidence in order to encourage Mrs. Astor, the self-proclaimed queen of aristocratic American society at the turn of the century, to accept her as a member of the upper class despite her middle class upbringing, premarital pregnancy, and shotgun wedding.
+She was a member of the Daughters of the American Revolution.
+As such, she had to provide documentation that she was a descendant of someone who fought in the American Revolutionary War.
+She may have doctored the evidence in order to encourage Mrs. Astor, the self-proclaimed queen of aristocratic American society at the turn of the century, to accept her as a member of the upper class despite her middle class upbringing, premarital pregnancy, and shotgun wedding.

 Personal life

 First marriage

-She married the first of her five husbands, Theodore Rickey Hostetter (1870–1902), a polo player and yachtsman who was one of the wealthiest men of Pittsburgh, in 1891.
+She married the first of her five husbands, Theodore Rickey Hostetter, a polo player and yachtsman who was one of the wealthiest men of Pittsburgh, in 1891.
 Tod, as he was known, was the youngest son of Rosetta (née Rickey) Hostetter and David Hostetter, a prominent businessman and banker.
 They had apartments in New York City at 8 East 65th Street and several country homes including Raccoon Farm in Beaver County, Pennsylvania, complete with polo grounds and golf links, and a summer house at Narragansett Pier.
 Together, Tod and Allene were the parents of three children: